ipdk-io/networking-recipe/docs/development-update-22.44.md

 - The Teardown test cases in `dpdk_hal_test` are currently failing.

+- When tunnel is enabled, it is expected to have total size of the tunnel packet less than or equal to 1514 Bytes.
+To match this size, user need to adjust overlay network interface MTU size not more than 1450 Bytes.
+  Underlay fragmentation is not support, so we need to make sure packet is with in the MTU size of the underlay port.

+- For any udp/tcp packets from overlay network, if checksum issues are noticed on interfaces which are of type VIRTIO-NET, it is recommended to disable checksum using below command.
+  $ ethtool --offload <netdev-name> rx off tx off

+- pna_tcp_connection_tracking demonstrates the PNA add_on_miss feature and
+  flow aging for auto learn flows.
+It supports partial implementation of TCP state machine.

 ## Coming Attractions

 - Update Stratum to a more recent version